tomBoddaert/site/README.md

 npx tsc --init
 ```

 `outFile` could be used to transpile a separate directory of TypeScript to one file of JavaScript.
 See the [tsconfig docs](https://aka.ms/tsconfig) for more information.
 `rootDir` and `include` could be changed to separate TypeScript from the pages.
+`outDir` could be changed if you want to use the output JavaScript in a template.

 ## Using the tool